Neural Network Acceptability Judgments: Acceptability Judgments

 \subsection{The Acceptability Classification Task}

-Following common practice in linguistics, we define acceptability classification as a binary classification task.
-An acceptability classifier, then, is a function that maps strings into the set \{0, 1\}, where `0' is interpreted as unacceptable and `1' as acceptable.
-This definition also includes generative grammars of the type described by \newcite{chomsky-57} above.
+While acceptability classification has been explored previously in computational linguistics, there is no standard approach to this task.
+Following common practice in generative linguistics our study focuses on the Boolean acceptability classification task.
+This approach is also taken in earlier computational work on this task \cite{lawrence2000grammatical,wagner2009grammaticality,linzen2016assessing}.
+By contrast, other computational work aims to model gradient acceptability judgments \cite{heilman2014grammaticality,lau2016cognitive}.
+Though \citeauthor{lau2016cognitive}\ argue that acceptability judgments are gradient in nature, we consider Boolean judgments in published examples sufficient for our purposes, since linguists generally design these examples to be unambiguously acceptable or unacceptable.

+Datasets for acceptability classification require a source of unacceptable sentences, which are not generally found in naturalistic speech or writing by native speakers.
+The sentences in CoLA consist entirely of examples from the linguistics literature. \newcite{lawrence2000grammatical} and \newcite{lau2016cognitive} build datasets similar in this respect.
+However, at over 10k sentences, CoLA is by far the largest dataset of this kind, and represents the widest range of sources.
+Prior work in this area also obtains unacceptable sentences by programmatically generating fake sentences that are unlikely to be acceptable. \newcite{wagner2009grammaticality} distort real sentences by, for example, deleting words, inserting words, or altering verbal inflection. \newcite{lau2016cognitive} use round-trip machine-translation from English into various languages and back.
+We also generate fake sentences to pre-train our baselines before further training on CoLA.

-CoLA consists entirely of examples from the linguistics literature.
-Linguists generally present examples to motivate specific arguments, and these sentences are generally chosen to each isolate a particular grammatical construction while minimizing potential distractions.
-In other words, ungrammatical examples in linguistics publications, like those in CoLA, tend to be unacceptable for a single identifiable reason.
+We see several advantages in using linguistics example sentences.
+First, they are labeled for acceptability by the authors, thereby simplifying the annotation process.
+Second, because linguists present examples to motivate arguments, these sentences isolate a particular grammatical construction while minimizing superfluous content.
+Hence, unacceptable sentences in CoLA tend to be maximally similar to acceptable sentences and are unacceptable for a single identifiable reason.

+We note that \newcite{gibson2010quantitative} express concern about standard practices around acceptability judgments and call for theoretical linguists to quantitatively measure the reliability of the judgments they report, sparking an ongoing dialog about the validity and reproducibility of these judgments \cite{sprouse2012adger,sprouse2017setting,sprouse2013li,mahowald2016snap}.
+We take no position on this general question, but perform a small human evaluation to gauge the reproducibility of the judgments in CoLA (Section \ref{human performance}).